KateCodingWorld/Heart_Disease_Prediction_Notebook/README.md

 # Heart_Disease_Prediction_Notebook
 Hi, welcome to my data science capstone project!
+In this project, I am gonna introduce to you how I create a model to predict heart disease possibility based on current health status.

 ## File detail
 - Paperwork